gibus/SpreadRevolutionaryDate/README.md

 ### test

-Do no not actually spread the revolutionary date, just print it on standard output for Twitter and Mastodon, and send it on configured test channels for Freenode (see <L/"test\_channels"> below).
+Do no not actually spread the revolutionary date, just print it on standard output for Twitter and Mastodon, and send it on configured test channels for Freenode (see ["test\_channels"](#test_channels) below).

 ### acab